 From an Ayurvedic physiological perspective, the skin is an organ of assimilation and elimination that has a continuous relationship with the gastro-intestinal tract, internal organs and the nervous system.

-Abhyanga is the external application of therapeutic and rejuvenating oils with specific movements to lubricate and soften the bodily tissues, release blockages and toxins, improve lymphatic and cardiac circulation, improve complexion, soothe the nervous system, relax the senses and mind thereby promoting a general sense of acceptance, love and gratitude.
+Abhyanga is the external application of therapeutic and rejuvenating oils with specific movements to lubricate and soften the body tissues, release blockages and toxins, improve lymphatic and cardiac circulation, improve complexion, soothe the nervous system, relax the senses and mind thereby promoting a general sense of acceptance, love and gratitude.

 It is also useful in relieving muscle stiffness, sciatica, chronic fatigue, dry skin, constipation/bloating, diseases of the nervous system, tremors, Reynaud’s syndrome, osteoarthritis and various neuromuscular conditions.